sjfke/nonbleedingedge/cheatsheets/powershell-scripts.rst

 manipulates `.NET objects <https://docs.microsoft.com/en-us/dotnet/api/system.object>`_.
-If the language itself does not provide what you need, there may be a `Popular PowerShell Module <https://social.technet.microsoft.com/wiki/contents/articles/4308.popular-powershell-modules.aspx>`_ you can download or you can access the `.Net APIs <https://docs.microsoft.com/en-us/dotnet/api>`_ directly, a good example being `ArrayLists <https://docs.microsoft.com/en-us/dotnet/api/system.collections.arraylist>`_ which are dynamic in size unlike an *PowerShell Array*.
+If the language itself does not provide what you need, there may be a `Popular PowerShell Module <https://social.technet.microsoft.com/wiki/contents/articles/4308.popular-powershell-modules.aspx>`_ you can download or you can access the `.Net APIs <https://docs.microsoft.com/en-us/dotnet/api>`_ directly, a good example being `ArrayLists <https://docs.microsoft.com/en-us/dotnet/api/system.collections.arraylist>`_ which are dynamic in size unlike a *PowerShell Array*.

 In common with other object oriented languages, ``PowerShell`` has features such *inheritance*, *subclasses*, *getters*, *setters*, *modules* etc.